ryanhabis/cloud_architecture/07_aqs_bot/aqs_bot_lab.md

 Add a few messages to the queue and make sure that the `qprocessor.ps1` receives them.

+# Task 10: Get connection string

+Go to your Storage Account and go to Security and Networking, Access Keys.

+Look at key1, and hit Show beside connection string.

+Copy the connection string into Notepad (or similar).

 # Task 10: Build the IRC bot

 There's a new version of TeamBot this week.

 Open NetBeans and build (not run) the project!

+# Task 11: Run the bot

+Navigate in Windows Terminal to the target folder

+Run the TeamBot-jar-with-dependencies.jar file with the connection string in quotes as an argument:

+	java -jar TeamBot-jar-with-dependencies.jar "CONNECTION STRING HERE"

+# Task 12: Test the bot

+Make sure you can see TeamBot in your chat channel.

+Test it by requesting a coffee using:

+	?coffee

+You should see the bot has put the coffee order in the queue and the qprocessor prints it out.